segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 The image uses the default settings.
 You can make these settings more restrictive, if required. --->

 > note ""
-> If you are updating your Data Lakes instance, take note of the EMR cluster ID.
+> **NOTE:** If you are updating the EMR cluster for your Data Lakes instance, note the EMR cluster ID.

 ## Step 3 - Create an Access Management role and policy